momjs/mom/README.md

 Dynamic Loading of Javascript based on DOM elements

-To do for 1.1
+To do for 1.2
 -------------
-- [x] remove jQuery dependencie
-- [x] simplify EventBus
+- [ ] configurable async loading of modoules and part
+- [ ] provide a method for unloading modules && dependencies
+- [ ] load module system only on parts of the dom
+- [ ] add plugin concept for spezialized modules

 How To Use
 ----------